 There isn’t an on-off switch, so you have to unplug the light when it’s not in use.

-Price: Compared to other indoor grow lights, this Mokoqi has an average price.
-Amazon lists its regular price as $111.99, but it’s currently less than $40.
+Compared to other indoor grow lights, this Mokoqi has an average price.
+Amazon lists its regular price at $111.99, but it’s currently less than $40.

 An overall lifespan of up to 50,000 hours makes this grow light an excellent choice for long-term use.
 Easy installation process.